Resin vs. Epoxy: What’s the Difference?

 Dealing With Air Bubbles

 A challenge when using epoxy or casting resin is dealing with air bubbles, which can hinder a smooth, clear finish.
-Aim for thin, gradual pours instead of thick, sudden layers to mitigate trapped air bubbles during application.
+To mitigate trapped air bubbles during application, aim for thin, gradual pours instead of thick, sudden layers.
 A pro tip is to use a heat gun or a torch over the surface immediately after pouring.
 This releases any trapped air for a flawlessly smooth and bubble-free finish.

 Health & Safety Precautions

-These materials can present a mild health hazard if you handle them correctly.
+If handled correctly, these materials can present a mild health hazard.
 Both epoxy and polyester resins require the appropriate protective gear, such as gloves and safety glasses.
-Having adequate ventilation is also essential to avoid prolonged exposure to the fumes, which can cause respiratory issues.
+Adequate ventilation is also essential to avoid prolonged exposure to the fumes, which can cause respiratory issues.

 Frequently Asked Questions